isomer/erbium/README.md

 IRC
 ===

-We discuss erbium on #erbium on irc.freenode.net
+We discuss erbium on #erbium on irc.libera.chat

 [^0]: Erbium is the 68th element in the periodic table, the same as the client